drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 happens.

 # firmware/
-`firmware/` is the home of volatile firmware blobs, one of the few places where there is no human-readable source code in the kernel codebase.
+`firmware/` is the home of firmware blobs, one of the few places where there is no human-readable source code in the kernel codebase.
 If you understand what the bit about blobs means, feel free to scroll to the next dir.
 If not, prepare to learn a thing or two :slightly_smiling_face:

 Imagine you have a USB stick - be it an LTE modem, a WiFi card or a DVB tuner.
-Your device has a couple on-board chips, among which there's a write-protected non-volatile flash die for storing the device's firmware.
+Your device has a couple on-board chips, among which there's a write-protected flash die for storing the device's firmware.
 Nothing unusual about that, huh?

-**But!** What if your developers make a mistake or discover a security hole and thousands of devices were to become vulnerable, with no way out other than discarding them?
+**But!** What if your developers make a mistake or discover a security hole and thousands of devices were to become vulnerable, with no other way out than discarding them?

 **But!** What if a wireless technology which your device works with is growing